Matthew 5: Antitheses

 Jesus' six antitheses are on six topics.
 In each of them, Jesus opens the statement with words to the effect: "You have heard it said... but I say to you...".
 These antitheses appear only in Matthew.
 At the outset, Jesus made it clear that he greatly respects Old Testament Law in the Torah, and fulfilling the Law was one of his purposes for coming to Earth.

-Daniel J. Harrington believes that the community for which Matthew wrote primarily but not exclusively were Jewish Christians.
+Daniel J. Harrington believes that the author of Matthew wrote primarily, but not exclusively, for Jewish Christians.
 If so, that may explain why Matthew could use Jewish rhetoric and themes without explanation.
 Harrington says that is not the case for 21st-century Americans and others who read the Gospel today.
 In the six antitheses Jesus either extends through the Commandment's scope by going to the root of the abuse (avoiding anger and lust to prevent murder and adultery) or going beyond a biblical commandment as in the case of divorce and oaths.
 Harrington writes that Matthew presents the six antitheses as examples of the principle that Jesus came not to abolish but to fulfill the Law and the Prophets.